|An author's visual think-piece|

 And I have written, written and written about Egypt in novels and blogs.

-So far I have penned an entire fiction series about a renegade alternative Egyptologist by the name of Anson Hunter who explores unseen dangers from the ancient past – The Smiting Texts, The Hathor Holocaust, The Ibis Apocalypse, The Ra Boat Judgement, Egypt Eyes, The Forbidden Glyphs and The God Dig (Amazon Kindle).
+So far I have penned an entire fiction series about a renegade alternative Egyptologist by the name of Anson Hunter who explores unseen dangers from the ancient past – The Smiting Texts, Hathor's Holocaust, The Ibis Apocalypse, The Night of Anubis , Egypt Eyes, The Forbidden Glyphs and The God Dig (Amazon Kindle).

-As well as adult novels, I have written over a dozen novels for younger readers (as Roy Pond).
+As well as adult novels, I have written over a dozen novels for younger readers such as The Egyptian Princess Who Lost Her Scroll of the Dead (as Roy Pond).

 What it is that attracts others to Egypt, that compels people to queue up in their thousands to stand in the golden aura of Tutankhamun’s treasures?